 We -- John Witty and I -- went so far as to consider a revised edition to include the more complete understanding of what a little-known Texas lawman contributed to gunleather history.

 He was Jack Donihoo, a post-WWII Dallas copper who measured the distance from his pile of brass thrown from his G.I.
 1911, to the bodies of his felony escapees -- to complete his reports.

-His holster is actually best known as the Bianchi No. 2, which JB credits himself for creating from an eyeglass case.
+His holster is actually best known these days as the Bianchi No. 2, which JB credits himself for creating from an eyeglass case.
 Instead it was Jack Donihoo who created it and he spent more than a decade of his career playing Johnny Appleseed with his design.
-I have much better images of the Bianchi but this one is its first appearance in JB's catalog; 1962.
+I have much better images of the Bianchi but this one is its first appearance in JB's 1962 catalog: